dwrobel/flatcam/README.md

 - added feature in Paint Tool allowing the painting to be done on Gerber objects
 - added feature in Paint Tool to set how (and if) the tools are sorted
 - added Edit -> Preferences GUI entries for the above just added features
+- added new entry in Properties Tool which is the calculated Convex Hull Area (should give a more precise area for the irregular shapes than the box area)
+- added some more strings in Properties Tool for the translation

 20.08.2019